Membership Geeks

 Get your team involved

-If you have staff working for you, even if it's just subcontractors such as virtual assistants; or if you are running your membership in partnership with someone else – then having all team members take part in your forum is a no-brainer.
+If you have staff working for you, even if it's just subcontractors such as virtual assistants, or if you are running your membership in partnership with someone else – then having all team members take part in your forum is a no-brainer.

-Not only does it make for more discussion and more activity within your community; but having everyone onboard representing your business and your brand goes a long way towards increasing your presence and visibility as well as increasing the chances that members will have their questions answered in a timely fashion.
+Not only does it make for more discussion and more activity within your community, but having everyone onboard representing your business and your brand goes a long way towards increasing your presence and visibility.
+As well as increasing the chances that members will have their questions answered in a timely fashion.

 If you don't have team members, you may consider hiring a virtual assistant for the sole purpose of being a “community manager”, whose role will include participating daily in the community.